 - For the pastry: Take the pastry from the fridge and remove the cling film.
 Lightly dust the work surface with flour and knead the pastry for about 30 seconds to make it smooth again.
 Begin to roll out the pastry until it’s 3-4mm thick, making sure you turn it and flour it occasionally.

-- Now roll the pastry over your rolling pin and unroll it over a 10 inch fluted tart tin (I used an 11 inch tin and it was just a touch too big).
+- Now roll the pastry over your rolling pin and unroll it over a 9 or 10 inch fluted tart tin (I used an 11 inch tin and it was just a touch too big).
 Make sure you press the pastry into the corners of the tin using your fingers.
 Roll the rolling pin over the top of the tin to cut away the excess pastry.
 Place the tart shell in the fridge for about an hour before cooking the pastry (this helps the pastry to relax and will help to prevent shrinkage when baking).

 - Remove the tart shell from the fridge.
 Place baking paper and baking beans in the tart shell and cook in a pre-heated oven at 180°C (350°F) for 15-20 mins.
 Remove the tart shell from the oven, remove the paper and beans, then put it back in the oven for 5 more minutes.
 Remove the tart shell and put it on a rack to cool.
 In the meantime, reduce the oven heat to 150°C (300°F).